 Insurers already have boots on the ground in many communities beyond Taree impacted by this severe weather event.

-Insurers will be in Taree from Tuesday to meet with impacted policyholders.
+Insurance Hubs are operating in Taree and Port Macquarie, enabling impacted policyholders to meet directly with their insurer.
 Details are as follows: